kwiss/test/fullstack_1/backend/level_1/README.md

 In this level, we'll focus on some records of objective's progress.
 For each one you should compute the corresponding `progress` value.

-Progress is the percentage achieved the value of the `progress_record` represents for the objective.
+Progress is the objective's percentage achieved the value of the `progress_record` represents.